miniwinwm/miniwinwm/README.md

 MiniWin: This contains the MiniWin embedded window manager source code which is common to all example applications for all platforms and processors.
 It contains the following sub-folders:

+bitmaps: Bitmaps and their C99 file encodings used by MiniWin <br>
+dialogs: Standard dialogs provided by MiniWin<br>
+docs: All documentation<br>
-bitmaps	                    Bitmaps and their C99 file encodings used by MiniWin dialogs	                    Standard dialogs provided by MiniWin docs	  	                  All documentation gl		                      The graphics library incorporated in MiniWin including fonts hal	                        The hardware abstraction layer of drivers for all the currently supported processors and platforms templates	                  Templates of required application files ui	                        Standard user interface controls.
-User code can add to this for further controls if required
+gl: The graphics library incorporated in MiniWin including fonts<br>
+hal: The hardware abstraction layer of drivers for all the currently supported processors and platforms<br>
+templates: Templates of required application files<br>
+ui: Standard user interface controls.
+User code can add to this for further controls if required<br><br>

 Folder hal contains source files common to all hal implementations and then further source files in sub-folder for different currently supported platforms and processors.
 Each set of drivers for a particular target builds only for that target.
 Other different target files compile to nothing through the use of #defines.